danielsaidi/Cloney/README.md

 	Author:		Daniel Saidi [daniel.saidi@gmail.com]

-Cloney is a Windows application that lets you clone .NET solutions in no time.
-It can be executed as a console as well as a GUI application.
+Cloney is a Windows application that lets you clone .NET solutions.
+It can be executed from the command prompt or as a GUI application.

-When Cloney clones a solution, it copies all folders and files from a source folder (must contain a solution file) to a target folder.

-During a cloning operation, Cloney replaces the original namespace with the name of the target folder, so that it becomes the new namespace.
-Files and folders are renamed if needed and file content is automatically adjusted.

-Cloney will also ignore files and folders that shouldn't be cloned (like git, tfs, svn files and folders).
-Cloney only includes files and folders that are relevant to the new solution.
+Cloney also features a Window Explorer plugin, that lets you clone a solution by right-clicking the solution file in the Windows Explorer.

 Web resources